SymbNET Research Grants

 8. Projects must comply with the relevant ethical and legal provisions in the laboratories where they are developed.
 Please check the Grant Regulation (Annex 2) at the bottom of the page for detailed information.

-9. The awardee should use all funds within 12 months, counting from the moment the result is communicated to the winner.
+9. The awardee should use all funds within 12 months (8.5 months in the 4th Call), counting from the moment the result is communicated to the winner.

-10. The awardees must provide an activity report, including a data management plan and expenses description, up to one month after completing the project.
+10. The awardees must provide an activity report, including a data management plan and expenses description, up to one month (2 weeks in the 4th Call) after completing the project.

 11. One applicant may submit more than one proposal.

 PROCEDURE AND SELECTION

 - 15 Aug – 30 Sep 2022

 Deadline for the 4th Call is the 27th of February 2023, 23h59 Lisbon local time.